mikhail-khalizev/XTSSharp/readme.txt

 -----

 Main entry point is the XtsAes128 and XtsAes256 classes, as well as the XtsStream class.
-It should be pretty self explanitory.
+It should be pretty self explanatory.
 See the unit tests for more information.

 Other notes
 -----------